 Rooted in our culture and society, despite more than half of the population being represented by Black men and women, racism is still very much present, veiled, and often ignored by policies or the media.

-But you just have to put yourself in someone else’s shoes and practice an empathetic look around you that you will notice.
-That is why we want – and we need (!) – to talk about anti-racist tourism as well.
-Above all, it is necessary to promote initiatives in this direction and give a voice to people who work for an egalitarian life and free from prejudice.
+But you just have to put yourself in someone else’s shoes and take an empathetic look around you and you will notice it.
+That is why we want – and need (!) – to talk about anti-racist tourism as well.
+Above all, it is necessary to promote initiatives in this direction and give a voice to people who work for an egalitarian life that is free from all sorts of prejudice.

 Raízes: What can we do as a society to adopt anti-racist conduct?

-Raízes: Your company, Conectando Território, created the web series Nzinga: Women Travelers.
-Tell us a little bit about it.
+Raízes: Your company, Conectando Territórios, created the web series “Nzinga: Women Travelers”.
+Tell us a little bit about that.

-Nzinga, was an African, Angolan queen who fought in the 17th century against Portuguese colonialism, seeking the autonomy of her people.
+Nzinga was an African, Angolan queen who fought in the 17th century against Portuguese colonialism, seeking the autonomy of her people.